nnellans/bicep-guide/README.md

 - Decorators are placed directly above the parameter, you can use more than one decorator for each parameter
 - It's good practice to specify the min and max character length for parameters that control resource naming.
 These limitations help avoid errors later during deployment
 - For integers you can specify min and max values, instead
 - It's good practice to provide descriptions for all of your parameters.
-Try to make them helpful, and provide any important information about what the template needs the parameter values to be
+Try to make them helpful
 - The `@allowed()` decorator can be used to provide allowed values in an array.
 If the value doesn't match, then the deployment fails

 ```bicep